UM student supports and how to find them

 Health and wellness play a critical role in academic success and UM offers a wide range of services to support your well-being.
 Some of the resources available to students are noted below.

 University Health Service (UHS) has clinics on both the Fort Garry and Bannatyne campuses.
-UHS offers a full range of medical supports and services and is open for telephone consultations.
-The Bannatyne Clinic is open for in-person appointments for RFHS students only.
+UHS offers a full range of medical supports and services and both campuses are open for virtual and in person appointments.
+UHS is also offering both Moderna and Pfizer to the general public by appointment only by calling 204-474-8411, Monday to Friday, 8:30 a.m. to 3:45 p.m.

 The Pharmacy in UMSU University Centre offers health care products, prescription medication and personal protective equipment.